testflows/TestFlows-WebSite/source/_posts/blog/combinatorial-testing-behavior-model.md

 Each `State` object captures the relevant parameters of a memory operation, including the address (`addr`), value (`value`), mode (`mode`), default value (`default`), and any error (`error`).
 These state objects are used to represent the sequence of operations that have been performed, forming the current system **behavior**.

+Notably, the state does not include the output value directly, as it is computed by the model.
+It captures all input variables (`addr`, `value`, `mode`, `default`) and one output variable (`error`).
+While the `error` variable could be excluded to maintain purity and focus solely on inputs, including it simplifies the model's logic.
+It allows easier computation of the expected result in the `expect_stored_value` method, which will be implemented in the model’s class.
+Therefore, it’s part of the state representation.

+For more complex systems, the `State` class could include all input and output variables.
+However, extra care must be taken when computing the expected result of the system's behavior to avoid improperly using the actual output in the calculation, as this could mask potential errors.
+Therefore, when practical, restricting the `State` attributes to only inputs acts as a safeguard against such mistakes, ensuring the integrity of the behavior model.

-## Model class
+## The `Model` class

 The `Model` class implements the behavior model of the memory function.
-It is responsible for determining the expected outcome of a memory operation based on the history of operations (i.e., the sequence of states).
-The class contains several methods to determine what should happen during the next memory operation based on the accumulated behavior.
+Its primary responsibility is to determine the expected outcome of each memory operation based on the sequence of states, which defines the system's behavior.
+The class includes methods that analyze this behavior to predict the correct outcome in the current state, which is always the last state in the sequence.

-* **`expect_error` Method**: This method checks if an error is expected based on the current state.
+* **`expect_error` Method**: This is method checks if an error is expected based on the current state.
 For example, if the address is not hashable (e.g., a list), this method will predict that an error should be raised.

 * **`expect_default_value` Method**: This method returns the default value if no write operation has modified the value at the specified address.
 It helps determine the expected output when a read operation is performed on an uninitialized memory address.

 * **`expect_stored_value` Method**: This method checks if a previously stored value should be returned.
 It considers the impact of previous write operations and whether there have been any erase operations that would have cleared the memory.

-* **`expect` Method**: This method determines the correct expectation by invoking one of the above methods, based on the current behavior.
-It uses an **or** expression to select the first valid expected outcome.
+* **`expect` Method**: This is the **main method** of the model which calculates the correct expectation by invoking one of the above methods, based on the current behavior.
+It uses an `or` expression to select the first valid expected outcome.

+The `Model` class is defined as follows:

 ```python
 class Model: